SFDO-Tooling/Snowfakery/docs/index.md

 CampaignMember(id=15, ContactId=Contact(3), CampaignId=Campaign(2))
 ```

-Performance tip: Tables and nicknames that are referred to by `random_reference` are indexed, which makes them slightly slower to generate than normal.
-This should seldom be a problem in practice, but if you experience performance problems you could switch to a normal reference to see if that improves things.
 ### `fake`

 The `fake` function generates fake data.
 This function is defined further in the [Fake Data Tutorial](fakedata.md)